Last Updated: March 22, 2023

 - Where you register with a Concentric Party and/or request services

 If you register with a Site, or request a service available on a Site, we may ask you for your name, e-mail address, country, telephone number and the reason for your communication, as well as information about your position and organization and such other information as is reasonably necessary so that we can provide you with the requested information or service.
-On the data submission form, we will indicate by way of an asterisk, which information is optional and which information is mandatory.
+On the data submission form, we will indicate which information is optional and which information is mandatory.
 This information can include:

 - Information we acquire from and/or transfer to other persons (such as government agencies, background screening companies, your insurer, your bank, or your employer) to verify your identity and the accuracy of the information you have provided and for other related purposes;